California Motion Picture and Television Production Credit

 - Fact Sheet: Using the Tax Credits - Developed by the CFC.

-- CA Board of Equalization - Information on claiming the tax credits against sales and use tax liabilities.
+- California Department of Tax and Fee Administration - Information on claiming the tax credits against sales and use tax liabilities.

 Help Us Improve Our Website